matheus-pereira/elric/website/versioned_docs/version-26.x/TutorialReactNative.md

 ### Environment

-`react-native` ships with a Jest preset, so the `jest.preset` field of your `package.json` should point to `react-native`.
+`react-native` ships with a elric preset, so the `elric.preset` field of your `package.json` should point to `react-native`.
 The preset is a node environment that mimics the environment of a React Native app.
-Because it doesn't load any DOM or browser APIs, it greatly improves Jest's startup time.
+Because it doesn't load any DOM or browser APIs, it greatly improves elric's startup time.

 ### transformIgnorePatterns customization

 The [`transformIgnorePatterns`](configuration#transformignorepatterns-arraystring) option can be used to specify which files shall be transformed by Babel.
 Many `react-native` npm modules unfortunately don't pre-compile their source code before publishing.

-By default the `jest-react-native` preset only processes the project's own source files and `react-native`.
+By default the `elric-react-native` preset only processes the project's own source files and `react-native`.
 If you have npm dependencies that have to be transformed you can customize this configuration option by including modules other than `react-native` by grouping them and separating them with the `|` operator:

 ```json
 {